julianikulski/portfolio-website/README.md

 ## Installation
 The code requires Python versions of 3.* and general libraries available through the Anaconda package.
-In addition, XXXX
+In addition, psycopg2 for the PostgreSQL database, Flask, Werkzeug and gunicorn need to be installed to be able to deploy the website.
+Please refer to the `requirements.txt` file for more details on dependencies.

 ## Project Motivation <a name="motivation"></a>
+I wanted to have a space to showcase my projects with references to their code, blog posts and deployed apps, where applicable.
+I also added more details about my learning path towards data science and the skills I acquired.

 ## Instructions <a name="instructions"></a>